Today, I want to share my top MLM mentors of all time.

 The bottom line is that ALL successful people have mentors and coaches to help them.
 If you are just starting out in network marketing, I encourage you to find a mentor or two in your upline and also to find several mentors OUTSIDE of your organization.

 The best way to do that is to visit your local library or bookstore and READ.
 I also suggest you join Mastermind Teams and listen to conference calls and webinars.
 You should also attend training events and find a few blogs (like this one) that you can visit often and learn new ideas.

 What are your thoughts about my list of MLM Mentors?
 Who is your favorite person on my list?
 Who is your MLM Mentor?
-Who has helped you the most in your business?
-Leave a comment below and let me know.
+Who has helped you the most in your network marketing business?
+Leave a comment below and let me know your thoughts.
 I look forward to hearing from you.